100 Father’s Day Desserts Your Dad Will Love

 Peach Cobbler for Two

 Everyone notices a special taste in this cobbler.
-It's orange peel, which enhances the color and gives this traditional dessert a delicious distinction.
+It's orange zest, which enhances the color and gives this traditional dessert a delicious distinction.
 Cobblers usually serve a large group, so it's convenient to have a recipe that makes just enough for two. — Betty Clark, Mount Vernon, Missouri

 Chocolate Banana Bundles